education.vic.gov.au

 Specific requirements for wellbeing and engagement dogs

-There are additional requirements and considerations when dogs are used for animal-assisted wellbeing or engagement programs.
+There are additional requirements and considerations when dogs are used for animal-assisted wellbeing and engagement programs.

 Animal handling requirements